Nail Pulls Nail – How Hot Tea and Hotter Peppers Changed a Life

 As it turns out, there are two varieties of Turkish pepper, sweet and hot, but I have never yet learned how to distinguish between them, other than to bite them.
-As a Rotary exchange student, part of my responsibility was to travel and get to know the people while serving as an example of the friendly American.
+Part of my responsibility as a Rotary exchange student was to travel and get to know the people while serving as an example of the friendly American.

 The pain that engulfed my mouth, lips, throat, and assorted mucous membranes still sends a paradoxical shiver down my spine.
 Upon seeing my discomfort, my host said the only cure for the pain was “Çivi çiviyi çeker.”
 At this point, my understanding of the Turkish language was rudimentary at best, and I understood only that he had a cure for the burn.
 I took what I assumed was the sweet pepper he offered and crammed it into my inflamed mouth.
 No sooner had I taken a bite than I realized that this pepper was even hotter!
 Nail pulls nail, only something worse than the original pain can help us forget that pain.

-I spent much of the next hour in the rest room, with my tongue held firmly under the faucet, the cool water helping to mask, if not remove the pain.
-My host and I shared a good laugh afterwards, and become quite good friends for the remainder of the party.
+I spent much of the next hour in the restroom, with my tongue held firmly under the faucet, the cooling water helping to mask, if not remove the pain.
+My host and I shared a good laugh afterward, and become quite good friends for the remainder of the party.

 So, how does this moment of lingual distress translate to a life-altering outlook?

-We can look at our own lives, and realize that we have many moments that are painful.
-Often, in order to ease our pain we resort to more pleasurable, even hedonistic, endeavors that mask the negativity of certain experiences and emotions.
-But this does not remove the pain, it only makes us forget it for a time, and often ends up being more self destructive than anything.
+We can look at our own lives and realize that we have many painful moments.
+Often, to ease our pain, we resort to more pleasurable, even hedonistic endeavors that mask the negativity of specific experiences and emotions.
+But this does not remove the pain; it only makes us forget it for a time, and often ends up being more self-destructive than anything.

 As the Buddha has said, life is suffering.
 In order to remove that suffering, we should not mask it, but we must cut our attachment to it.

-As it turns out, one way we can do this by finding worse suffering.
+As it turns out, one way we can accomplish this is to find even worse suffering.
 At first, this may seem ludicrous; why would we want to add to our pain?
 This is a selfish question.
-We are not the center of creation, we are but a small infinitesimal piece of the greater whole that constitutes Life (notice the capitalization).
-We must relinquish our attachment to ourselves and look wider.
+We are not the center of creation; we are but a small minuscule piece of the greater whole that constitutes Life (notice the capitalization).
+We must relinquish our attachment to ourselves and look more broadly.

-So, let it be a given that in searching for greater pain we must search not within, but without.
+So, let it be a given that in searching for greater pain, we must seek not within, but without.
 If you have a home, a job, decent health, a few bucks in your pocket, you are easily within the top 1% of the world’s wealthiest people.
 (Check out the Global Rich List to see where you fall).
 There are those around us who live in poverty, who have no healthcare, who live with mental and physical injuries (especially during our age of global warfare, traumatic brain injury, and PTSD).
-There are those who have had their hearts broken or their spirits shattered.
-There are survivors of abuse, and people who have just fallen into a short period of ill fortune.
+Some have had their hearts broken or their spirits shattered.
+There are survivors of abuse, and people who have just fallen into a short period of ill-fortune.
 There is always someone worse off than we are.
 Seeing them, however, is not enough.
 We must experience their pain if we are to forget our own.